-Table 1 Building/Frontage Design Standards

-Standard Local Roads Multi-use Paths

-Objective Provides local access to adjacent development with pedestrian design Provides bicycle, and pedestrian connectivity travel within Town Center

-Table 1 Building/Frontage Desi ign Standards Standard Local Roads Multi-use Paths focus.
-Local roads should also provide access to parking and service entrances. and connections to larger bike/ped system. icant proposes local roads and a bicycle and ilding/Frontage Design Standards. d pedestrian connection meeting the Sidewalks Required.
+Table 1 Building/Frontage Design Standards Standard Local Roads Multi-use Paths Objective Provides local access to adjacent development with pedestrian design focus.
+Local roads should also provide access to parking and service entrances.
+Provides bicycle, and pedestrian connectivity travel within Town Center and connections to larger bike/ped system.
+Response : The applicant proposes local roads and a bicycle and pedestrian connection meeting the objectives of the Building/Frontage Design Standards.
+Sidewalks Required.
 Separated from curb by planting strip, tree wells, or rain gardens.
+N/A

-N/A posed development includes sidewalks on a nting strips and trees. ıll frontages separated from the adjacent Sidewalk width (curb to building) 12-14 feet, depending on local street option.
-Varies-minimum 12 feet. posed development includes sidewalks on a foot partial bicycle and pedestrian connection e e Landscaping type Street trees and plantings, including rain gardens, rooftop gardens, plazas.
-See Section 4.176. along each street, a s ping is proposed on all frontages of the proposed on all frontages of the proposed or water swale with planting on the sou and northwest frontages.
-A 9-foot landscap or open-air terrace is located on the east corplanted boxes. nthwestern frontage, and landscaped areas be area is provided along the pedestrian On-street parking Dependent on local road design (see cross section options).
+Table 1 Building/Frontage Design Standards Standard Local Roads Multi-use Paths osed development includes sidewalks on a nting strips and trees. ll frontages separated from the adjacent Sidewalk width (curb to building) 12-14 feet, depending on local street option.
+Varies-minimum 12 feet. osed development includes sidewalks on a oot partial bicycle and pedestrian connection 0 Landscaping type Street trees and plantings, including rain gardens, rooftop gardens, plazas.
+See Section 4.176.
+Response : Landscaping is proposed on all frontages of the proposed development including street trees along each street, a storm water swale with planting on the southwestern frontage, and landscaped areas along the northeast and northwest frontages.
+A 9-foot landscape area is provided along the pedestrian pathway.
+A fifth floor open-air terrace is located on the east corner of the building and includes moveable tree and planted boxes.
+On-street parking Dependent on local road design (see cross section options).
 Parallel parking on both sides, or diagonal parking on one side, depending on ROW availability and street cross-section.
-N/A

-Response: A partial new Local Street is provided along the northeastern site edge.
+N/A Response: A partial new Local Street is provided along the northeastern site edge.
 The proposed site plan includes a functional interim street section, with full construction of the 60-foot right-of-way as shown in the Town Center Plan at the time the neighboring property is redeveloped.
 The proposed 37-foot right-of-way dedication allows a 20-foot two-way drive aisle, measured from an existing northeast curb, and a 12-foot sidewalk.
 Future neighboring development will be required to dedicate property and construct the remaining 23 feet of right-of-way improvements, including re-striping of the drive lanes and parallel parking on both sides of the street, to complete the 60-foot right-of-way illustrated in the 'Local Street Option 2' cross-section.
 Therefore, the criterion is met.
+Number of lanes Two N/A will be maintained w s, separated by a planted median, already e vith the proposed development.
+Two lanes, vell and will be maintained.
+The proposed , separated by a planted median, exist Bicycle facilities Varies by local street option.
+N/A